medagoda/Streamify-Data-Engineering-Project-/README.md

 ### Final Result

 ![dashboard](images/dashboard.png)
-## Setup

-**WARNING: You will be charged for all the infra setup.
-You can avail 300$ in credit by creating a new account on GCP.**
 ### Pre-requisites

 If you already have a Google Cloud account and a working terraform setup, you can skip the pre-requisite steps.